Public relations campaigns of Edward Bernays: Cigarettes

 In the 1920s, it was considered taboo for women to smoke in public.
-George W. Hill, president of the American Tobacco Company, realized that his company was missing a share of the market.
+George Washington Hill, president of the American Tobacco Company, realized that his company was missing a share of the market.
 He hired Bernays to change the taboo and persuade women to start smoking.
 Bernays contacted psychoanalyst Abraham Brill to understand the societal perceptions that discouraged women from smoking.
 Brill told him that for feminists, cigarettes were like "torches of freedom" that symbolized their nonconformity and freedom from male oppression.

 Bernays used this information to build a strategy.
 He contacted a female friend and asked her to find a group of women to march in the New York City Easter Day parade.
 He asked her to tell the press that a group of women's rights marchers would light "Torches of Freedom".
 The women lit Lucky Strike cigarettes in front of the eager photographers.
 The New York Times (1 April 1929) printed: "Group of Girls Puff at Cigarettes as a Gesture of 'Freedom'".

 In the 1930s, he attempted to convince women that Lucky Strike cigarettes' forest green pack was the most fashionable color.
 Letters were written to interior and fashion designers, department stores, and prominent women of society pushing green as the new hot color for the season.
 Balls, gallery exhibitions, and window displays all featured green after Bernays got through with them.
 The result was that green did indeed become a very popular color for the 1934 season and Lucky Strike kept their pack color and female clientele intact.

 After his semi-retirement in the 1960s, he worked with the pro-health anti-smoking lawyer John Banzhaf's group, ASH and supported other anti-smoking campaigns.